pellepelster/pages/pelle.io/content/posts/testing-terraform-modules.md

 The Terraform wrapper (➊) created for the module in the folder `snippets/web-s3-docker-kitchen-sink` is configured by setting Terraform
 (➋) as well as environment variables (➌).

-The wrapper not only offers the typical terraform deployment cycle of `init` (➍) and `apply` (➎) but also allows to directly (and type safe) access the output produced by the Terraform module under test.
-In this case the module exposes the ip address of a created cloud VM (➌) as well as the private SSH key needed to access it.
+The wrapper not only offers the typical terraform deployment cycle of `init` (➍) and `apply` (➎) but also allows to directly (and type safely) access the output produced by the Terraform module under test.
+In this case the module exposes the IP address of a created cloud VM (➌) as well as the private SSH key needed to access it.

-When executed the wrapper makes sure the correct Terraform version for your operating and architecture is downloaded and executed.
+When executed the wrapper makes sure the correct Terraform version for your operating system and architecture is downloaded and executed.

 ```kotlin
 @ExtendWith(SolidblocksTest::class)